Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville-full/Passwords/README.md

 </br>

 # 🚀 __*Let's get started!*__

+## ⬇️ Download Codes </br>
+- It’s a great idea to prepare four separate projects, each with the correct code for its task, before getting started.
+This will help you stay organized and feel ready when it’s time to work on them.

+    👉 Download the next four .hex files, then for each file, create a ``➕ New Project`` and drag and drop the file for each task </br>
+    + __``Task #2: Sequence to access``__ [⬇️ Here](https://brilliantlabs.ca/documents/cybersec/M1-School-Sequence-Access.hex).</br>

 ## __``Task #1: Setting Passwords``__

 - 1️⃣ Download the b.Board cover for the __Passwords__ activity: **EN**: [👉 Click here](https://drive.google.com/file/d/1ZSzu_0UeyHQE4gBJYJ9oBOPWgcrouhkD/view?usp=sharing), **FR**: [👉 Cliquez ici](https://drive.google.com/file/d/19tLlrZ9kiZ3XYtFyz_ftsjt05cG9qwLr/view?usp=sharing).